Vadoniy/otus-kotlin-basic-2022-09/README.md

 1) Is input a palindrome?
 Checking is in separate function, output is true/false.
 2) Write the function that counts factorial of the input.
 Factorial is a separate function.
 3) Input is Int - amount of stages of an isosceles triangle.
 Write the function that draws the triangle of stars.

+HomeTask 5:

+- 3 subtasks:

+1) Input is 4 integers.
+Write a method, that returns the minimum of them.
+2) Input is 4 integers: x1, x2, y,1, у2 (-10000<x1,x2,y,1,у2<10000).
+Write a method, that returns the real number of
+   type double - length of a segment with ends in points (x1,y1) и (x2,y2).
+3) Write a method that validates a password.
+Password should be pretty complex and match next requirements:
+   - Length minimum 6 symbols
+   - At least 1 digit
+   - At list 1 capital letter
+   - Not allowed 3 identical symbols in a row